involvex/ina-discord-bot/README.md

 - **Random GIFs:** Bring laughter to your company with trending GIFs.
 - **Expedition Tools:** Handy calculators and utilities for your New World journey.
 - **Fully Customizable:** Open source, easy to extend, and ready for your guild.
+- **Constantly Evolving:** New commands and features are regularly added!

 ---